WoldinghamSchool/SixthFormDataStructures/README.md

 * `__testing__          : bool`
 * `__verbose_testing__  : bool`
 `__testing__` controls whether the library should test an implementation of these data structures when they are imported within any code using this library. `__verbose_testing__` controls whether any other text besides warnings is printed *if* `__testing__` is set to `True`. `__name__` **must** be identical to the name of the folder containing the file, so if one of the two is changed the other must be, too.

+## Extensions

+You may of course extend this library however you wish.
+Here are a few suggestions:
+* add more data structures!
+Go ham!
+B-Trees, Fibonacci Heaps, Red and black trees, the world is your oyster.
+For an, essentially exhaustive, list of useful data Structures, refer to
+    * Cormen, Leiserson, Rivest and Stein: Introduction to Algorithms, MIT Press, 3rd Edition
+* add more methods to classes!
+This is all well and good.
+But why can't I print my Stack, Queue or list neatly?
+Would it not be much nicer if I could write some code to display my graph?
+Python allows you to make any class of objects printable!!!!!!
+Just add a method `__str__(self)` to a class which returns a string representation of your object.
+* Improve code quality!
+This is your chance to learn how docstrings and type hints work in Python--these are things that professionals should be doing but are often too lazy to do.
+* Add algorithms!
+Why stop at basic data structures?
+You can try to implement sorting algorithms for lists or traversal algorithms for graphs--the possibilities are endless.